AquariusPower/CommandsConsoleGUI/README.md

 |  |_ Lemur GUI (supported)
 |  |_ (could be another GUI based on JME)
 |_(could be another 3D or 2D UI or even simple text UI)

+- Automatic commands and user accessible console variables, by simply instantiating proper classes.
+- Any class can implement its own set of console commands.